Maury's battle with the Sun

 Then, at the beginning of March, 2020, a patch of red skin, about 1-centimeter across, showed up on my right cheek.
 I figured it was a temporary irritation that would go away in a few days.
 After a couple of weeks the red patch of skin was still there and had not reduced in size or changed color.
 With the pandemic raging around the world and the United States, I stayed at home and kept busy.
 Then a few months had passed when I realized that the red patch of skin was still there, the same size and color.
 I decided that I really needed to see a dermatologist so I made an appointment for an office visit.

-It was good that I saw a doctor because he told me I had too many pre-cancerous lesions to treat one at a time with liquid nitrogen.
+It was good that I saw a doctor because he told me that there were too many pre-cancerous lesions to treat one at a time with liquid nitrogen.
 The good doctor prescribed the same form of treatment I had to go through 30 years before.
 The process involved using a special cream to apply to my face and scalp twice a day for 4 weeks.
 It is a form of chemo treatment as described in the instructions that came with the tube of cream.

 Hover cursor over picture below for a "Before" view.